LeadDyno/leaddyno-website/guide/installation.md

 #### Using Integrations

-If you are using a billing system that we integrate with purchase tracking is very simple:
+If you are using a billing system that we integrate with, purchase tracking is very simple:

 * [Paypal Integration Guide](/guide/paypal-integration-guide.html)
 * [Stripe Integration Guide](/guide/stripe-integration-guide.html)